-Many of my clients as me about the best exercise equipment for osteoporosis, weight training and osteoporosis and specifically if free weight exercises for osteoporosis are appropriate for building bone strength, improving balance and strengthening muscle.
+Many of my clients who workout at a gym ask me what I think is the best exercise equipment for osteoporosis.
+They ask what type of weight lifting they should do for osteoporosis.
+Further, they wonder if free weight exercises are appropriate and safe for building bone strength, improving balance and strengthening muscle.
+I will cover each of these questions in this blog post.

 Besides discussing the best exercise equipment for osteoporosis, later in this post I review the Total Gym and suggest alternatives.